CHINA HGS REAL ESTATE INC. (NASDAQ:HGSH) Files An 8-K Material Modification to Rights of Security Holders - Market Exclusive

 Item 3.03.
 Material Modification to Rights of Security Holders.

-The information provided in Item 5.03 of this Current Report on Form 8-K is incorporated by reference into this Item 3.03.
+The information provided in Item 5.03 of this Current Report on Form 8-K/A is incorporated by reference into this Item 3.03.

 Item 5.03.
 Amendments to Articles of Incorporation or Bylaws; Change in Fiscal Year.